lisa-pinto/thesis-site/content/post/Pi and the Vitruvian Man.md

 [Painting with Decimals](/post/decimals-and-painting)

 #### Summary:
-• Pi is the ratio of the height and border of a circle
+• Pi is the ratio of the border of a circle compared to its height
 • No matter the size of the circle, the ratio remains the same.